-Project submittals are then ranked based upon the crash rates, crash frequencies (predictive analysis), and benefit cost analysis information.
-Selections are generally made based upon a combination of project ranking and engineering judgment, and projects are selected until the available funding is exhausted.
-Projects selected in this subcategory may be financed with federal and local funds, or with federal and state funds, or with state funds only.
-First consideration for projects is given to locals.
-However, if insufficient project requests are received to utilize the available funding, KDOT will utilize the remaining funding in the following ways:
+Project submittals are then ranked based upon a benefit-cost analysis and any predictive analysis that might be available for the location.
+Selections are generally made based upon a combination of project rankings and engineering judgment until all funds have been programmed.
+Projects selected in these subcategories may be financed with federal and local funds, with federal and state funds, or with state funds only.
+First consideration for projects is given to local off-system locations due to the crash data at these locations having the highest crashes.
+However, local offsystem projects have a low number of project requests to utilize the available funding.
+KDOT will utilize the remaining funds in the following ways: